aleksandraklofat/kubernetes_notes/readme.md

 # Kubernetes - Parts

-Scheduler - responsible for distributing work or containers across multiple nodes.</>
+Scheduler - responsible for distributing work or containers across multiple nodes.<br/>

-container runtime - the underlying framework that is responsible for running application in containers like Docker </>
+container runtime - the underlying framework that is responsible for running application in containers like Docker <br/>

+kubectl - command line utility used to manage a kubernetes cluster <br/>